Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Filippov systems and the equivalent dynamic complementarity system

+The event of $x(t)$ reaching or leaving some boundary $\partial R_i$ is called a switch.
+In this paper, we consider systems with a finite number of switches on finite time intervals, i.e., Zeno trajectories are excluded.
 The ODE \eqref{eq:pss} is not defined on the region boundaries $\partial R_i$, and classical notions of solutions \cite{Cortes2008a} are not sufficient to treat the rich behavior that emerges in a PSS.
-For example, during \textit{sliding modes} $x(t)$ must evolve on $\partial R_i$~\cite{Filippov1988,Cortes2008a}.
+For example, during \textit{sliding modes} $x(t)$ must evolve on $\partial R_i$~\cite{Cortes2008a,Filippov1988}.
 A sufficiently regular and practical notion is given by the Filippov extension for \eqref{eq:pss}.
 The special structure of the PSS allows the definition of a finite number of convex multipliers $\theta_i$ and the Filippov DI reads as~\cite{Filippov1988,Stewart1990a}:

 Let the regions $R_i$ be defined by smooth switching functions $c_j(x), j \in \mathcal{C} \coloneqq \{1,\ldots,n_c\}$.
 The definition of some set $R_i$ does not have to depend on all functions $c_j(x)$.
 Therefore, with $n_c$ scalar functions we define up to $n_f \leq 2^{n_c}$ regions.
 For example: